Skip to content

 TypeError: If an element in grading_items has an unsupported type.

-ValueError: If a required path doesn't exist or has invalid configuration.
+ValueError: If a required path doesn't exist, has invalid configuration,

 Examples: